Magnetization curves of deposited finite spin chains

 \section{Abstract}

-The characterization and manipulation of deposited magnetic clusters or molecules on surfaces is a prerequisite for future utilization.
-For this purpose spin-flip inelastic electron tunneling spectroscopy using a scanning tunneling microscope proved to be very precise in determining e.g. exchange constants in deposited finite spin chains in the meV range.
-In this Letter we provide numerical justification for the underlying assumptions made in such investigations.
-To this end we study the impurity magnetization of antiferromagnetic chains for varying couplings to a conduction electron band of a metal substrate.
+The characterization and manipulation of deposited magnetic clusters or molecules on surfaces is a prerequisite for their future utilization.
+In recent years techniques like spin-flip inelastic electron tunneling spectroscopy using a scanning tunneling microscope proved to be very precise in determining e.g. exchange constants in deposited finite spin chains in the meV range.
+In this article we tackle the problem numerically by investigating the transition from where a pure spin Hamiltonian is sufficient to the point where the interaction with the surface significantly alters the magnetic properties.
+To this end we study the static, i.e. equilibrium impurity magnetization of antiferromagnetic chains for varying couplings to a conduction electron band of a metal substrate.
 We show under which circumstances the screening of a part of the system enables one to deduce molecular parameters of the remainder from level crossings in an applied field.

 \keywords{NRG, Magnetization, Deposited Magnetic Molecules}